FrendsPlatform/Frends.Cobalt/README.md

 Path of the entity (queue, topic or subscription) to send or receive messages to or from.
 When sending messages, give the name of the queue or topic.
 When receiving messages, give the queue name, or if the entity is a subscription, the entire path to it, in the format [topic name]/subscriptions/[subscription name]
     Things to note:
     The topics, queues or subscriptions will not be created automatically.
 If they do not exist, an error will be thrown and the transfer will fail.
     For source endpoints, only a single message will be received for a transfer, i.e. batch receive is not supported.
 The message will also be completed immediately after receive, even before it is written to disk to a temporary file.
-Therefore if you need guarantees that the messages are processed, you will need to create a custom endpoint that e.g. persists the messages being processed, or otherwise handles possible system crashes etc.

-##### Destination
+### Destination
 ---
 Destination parameter section contains same parameters as in Source section, so same descriptions generally apply to them too with exception in FileName parameter.